wmde/wikibase-release-pipeline/docs/topics/testing.md

 # '--setup`: starts the test environment for the suite and leaves it running, but does not run any specs
 ./test.sh repo --setup

-# `--shell`: Redirects to a bash session on the test-runner and doesn't execute any further commands
+# `--command`, `--c`: Runs the given command on the test-runner and doesn't execute any further commands
-./test.sh --shell
+./test.sh --command npm install

 # `DEBUG`: Shows full Docker compose up/down progress logs
 DEBUG=true ./test.sh repo --setup